 - inc: SDK header files.

 - lib: Pre-compiled versions of the NAppGUI libraries.
-The free version only includes support for Visual Studio 2019 x64.

 - prj: Scripts that CMake will use to generate the projects.